nansencenter/django-geo-spaas-harvesting/README.md

 metadata into a GeoSPaaS database.
 It relies on Django for data access.
 Specifically, it uses the models defined in [django-geo-spaas](https://github.com/nansencenter/django-geo-spaas).

+This readme explains the basic usage of this package.
+Documentation aimed at developers can be found [here](./dev.md).

 ## Interfaces

 The main interface is the CLI.